 While Facebook may not have the edge it once had as a social media darling, it still has an incredibly high number of monthly active users: more than 2.9 billion, compared to Instagram’s 1.3 billion, TikTok’s one billion, and Twitter’s 396 million.

 The good news?
-Facebook is rolling out new and exciting ways to make money, largely aimed at entrepreneurs and creators with Facebook followings.
-Whether you’re looking to make some extra money on the side or find more customers for your existing business, here are six ways you can monetize your Facebook audience in 2022, plus the requirements you’ll need to adhere to in order to do it.
+Facebook has rolled out new and exciting ways to make money, largely aimed at entrepreneurs and creators with Facebook followings.
+Whether you’re looking to make some extra money on the side or find more customers for your existing business, here are six ways you can monetize your Facebook audience in 2023, plus the requirements you’ll need to adhere to in order to do it.

 Before you start: check your Facebook Monetization Eligibility

 There are a handful of ways to make money from your Facebook content, but first you must be eligible to do so.
 This means your Facebook page and the content you post on it must abide by the platform’s eligibility requirements, which are grouped into three categories:

 - Facebook Community Standards: these are the platform’s foundational rules, such as no graphic or unsafe content

 - Partner Monetization Policies: these rules are for your Facebook page as a whole, as well as the content you create, how you share your content, and how you receive and make online payments